hacktavist/CSCI-In-Class-Lab-1/Readme.md

 # Course Work for CICS115 at CofC

-simple website design for javajam
+about me page for in class lab 1